Chris-hughes10/pytorch-accelerated/docs/callbacks.rst

 Stopping Training Early
 --------------------------

-A training run may be stopped early by raising a :class:`~callbacks.StopTrainingError`
+A training run may be stopped early by raising a :class:`~StopTrainingError`

 .. _callbacks_metric_example:

 Example: Tracking metrics using a callback
 ---------------------------------------------

-By default, the only metrics that are recorded by the :class:`trainer.Trainer` are the losses observed during training and evaluation.
+By default, the only metrics that are recorded by the :class:`pytorch_accelerated.trainer.Trainer` are the losses observed during training and evaluation.
 To track additional metrics, we can extend this behaviour using a callback.

-Here is an example of how we can define a callback and use the :class:`~tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::
+Here is an example of how we can define a callback and use the :class:`~pytorch_accelerated.tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::

     class ClassificationMetricsCallback(TrainerCallback):